What's New in Tracker.js

 - First-touch attribution — which UTM source originally brought them?

-Your agent can segment funnels by new vs returning visitors, or see which acquisition channels bring users who actually come back.
+Your agent can segment funnels by new vs. returning visitors or see which acquisition channels bring users who come back.

-UTM parameters are now persisted across the session and first-touch UTMs are stored permanently.
-If a user arrives via ?utm_source=reddit, navigates around, and converts 5 pages later — the conversion event still carries the original UTM source.
-First-touch attribution is also stored so you can always see which campaign originally brought a user, even months later.
+UTM parameters persist across the session and first-touch UTMs are stored.
+If a user arrives via ?utm_source=reddit, navigates around, and converts later, the conversion can still carry the campaign context.

 Dev Mode

-The tracker auto-detects localhost and switches to dev mode — logging events to the browser console instead of the API:
+The tracker auto-detects local development hosts and switches to dev mode, logging events to the browser console instead of sending them to the API:

 [aa-dev] track page_view {path: "/pricing", ...}